brentaro/QMK_HID_Gamepad_with_SOCD/README.md

 # Usage
 - To switch layers/layouts:
-  - Hold the FN Key and Press GAME2 or GAME3 key 5 times to switch to the second or third layout.
+  - Hold the FN Key and Press GAME2 or GAME3 key toggle the second or third layout.
 - To return to default layer:
-  - If on second layout: Hold FN Key and Press GAME2 5 times to switch back to default layout.
+  - If on second layout: Hold FN Key and Press GAME2 to switch back to default layout.
-  - If on third layout: Hold FN Key and Press GAME3 5 times to switch back to default layout.
+  - If on third layout: Hold FN Key and Press GAME3 to switch back to default layout.

 # Optional
-Can use Steam to use keyboard/gamepad on Steam games and Steam Deck (setup requires Desktop Mode once).
+Can use Steam to use keyboard/gamepad on Steam and Steam Deck (setup requires Desktop Mode once).
 - Instructions:
   - Open Steam (If on Steam Deck, switch to Desktop Mode and open the application)
   - Go to View > Settings